stolostron/lifeguard/docs/creating_rbac_groups_and_groupsync.md

       - delete
 ```

-ClusterRoleBindings - `clusterpool-user` for access to create/delete clusterpools and claims, `view` to view clusterimagesets and secrets, and `hive-cluster-pool-user` to [propogate permissions from pools in the namespace to the ClusterProvision/Deployment namespaces for provision failure debugging](https://github.com/openshift/hive/blob/master/docs/clusterpools.md#managing-admins-for-cluster-pools):
+RoleBindings - `clusterpool-user` for access to create/delete clusterpools and claims, `view` to view clusterimagesets and secrets, and `hive-cluster-pool-user` to propagate permissions from pools in the namespace to the ClusterProvision/Deployment namespaces for provision failure debugging (see Hive documentation on [Managing admins for Cluster Pools](https://github.com/openshift/hive/blob/master/docs/clusterpools.md#managing-admins-for-cluster-pools)):
 ```
-kind: ClusterRoleBinding
+kind: RoleBinding
 apiVersion: rbac.authorization.k8s.io/v1
 metadata:
   name: <your-crb-name>